eslint-community/eslint-plugin-eslint-plugin/docs/rules/no-identical-tests.md

 # Disallow identical tests (no-identical-tests)

+✔️ The `"extends": "plugin:eslint-plugin/recommended"` property in a configuration file enables this rule.

-(fixable) The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#-fix) automatically fixes problems reported by this rule.
+⚒️ The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#-fix) can automatically fix some of the problems reported by this rule.

 When a rule has a lot of tests, it's sometimes difficult to tell if any tests are duplicates.
 This rule would warn if any test cases have the same properties.